Beliavsky/Fortran-code-on-GitHub/README.md

 [asurv](https://github.com/rsnemmen/asurv): suite of statistical methods for the analysis of censored data; i.e. data which are known to lie above or below some limit, by rsnemmen

+[Bayesian Inference for Factor Modeling (BayesFM)](https://github.com/cran/BayesFM): R package with a collection of procedures to perform Bayesian analysis on a variety of factor models, calling Fortran 2003 code, by Rémi Piatek.
+It includes random number generators for uniform and non-uniform distributions.

 [bayesR](https://github.com/syntheke/bayesR): Bayesian hierarchical model for complex trait analysis, associated with [paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004969) "Simultaneous Discovery, Estimation and Prediction Analysis of Complex Traits Using a Bayesian Mixture Model", by Gerhard Moser et al.

 [BayesRCO](https://github.com/fmollandin/BayesRCO): complex trait prediction with Bayesian hierarchical models using genome-wide genetic variation grouped into potentially overlapping annotation categories based on prior biological information (e.g., functional annotations, candidate gene lists, known causal variants), by Fanny Mollandin